 Taste-test your way through the Hunter Valley’s best vineyards

 With over 150 vineyards, it’s near-impossible to narrow down your list of cellar doors to visit.
 But don’t worry – this won’t be your last trip to the Hunter!
-For excellent chardonnay (and a trip down memory lane), go to Tyrrell’s; the winemaker’s wall is a who’s who of Aussie viticulture.
+Our edit of things to do in the Hunter Valley is sure to keep you coming back for more!

 Resting on a hilltop, Audrey Wilkinson Vineyard is one of the valley’s oldest, and its sparkling Shiraz is phenomenal.
 Share a bottle, then sip on limited-edition wines at Piggs Peake Winery and organic drops at Tamburlaine and Macquariedale.

 To transport yourself to the south of France for the afternoon, head to Krinklewood.
 Leave room to devour the cheese platters – they’re divine!
-And if you’re a go-boutique-or-go-home couple, you’ll love Pepper Tree, Vinden Estate, Spicers Estate, Hart & Hunterand Bimbadgen– which even has an outdoor amphitheatre that hosts concerts from time to time.
+And if you’re a go-boutique-or-go-home couple, you’ll love Pepper Tree, Vinden Estate, Spicers Estate, Hart & Hunterand Bimbadgen– which even has an outdoor amphitheatre that hosts open-air concerts!

 Stop off in the historic town of Morpeth to sample some of Boydell's critically acclaimed small batch drops.
-This boutique winery has won a plethora of awards, not to mention the glowing accolades from prestigious critic James Halliday, so you know a visit here means business.
+This boutique winery has won a plethora of awards, not to mention the glowing accolades from prestigious critic James Halliday!
 Tastings run from Wednesday through until Sunday, and can be paired with a platter of local cheeses, or alternatively, book into the restaurant where you can sit down to a delicious menu of local, seasonal classics.

 A charming winery and olive grove, Whispering Brook will transport your taste buds to the heart of Greece.
 Their deliciously unique tasting experience combines handcrafted olive oil together with a selection of their finest vintages.
 Learn about olive cultivation, harvest, and artisan methods of olive and olive oil production, all the while sipping on some of their signature Hunter blends.